Tuya-Community/tuya-ray-materials/template/SweepRobotTemplate/README.md

 To allow developers to focus more on UI handling rather than other process logic handling, we have split the sweeper into modules, separating the underlying implementation from business calls.
 The following are the main packages that the sweeper panel currently depends on:

-- @ray-js/robot-map-component: Directly called by the business layer, providing full-screen maps and dynamic map components [reference usage]src/components/MapView/index.tsx, and exposing common methods for map operations.
+- @ray-js/robot-map-component: Directly called by the business layer, providing full-screen maps and RjsMap components [reference usage]src/components/MapView/index.tsx, and exposing common methods for map operations.
 - @ray-js/robot-data-stream: Directly called by the business layer, encapsulating the P2P transmission methods between the panel and the device, allowing developers to ignore the complex process of P2P communication and focus only on the business logic itself.
 - @ray-js/robot-protocol: Directly called by the business layer, providing a complete protocol parsing standard capability, encapsulating the parsing and encoding process of the complex raw type DP points in the sweeper protocol.
 - @ray-js/webview-invoke: Underlying dependency, providing communication capabilities between the mini program and the underlying SDK, generally not requiring modification.